R4md4c/youtube-channel-downloader/README.md

 ## Options
-    -h, --help            show this help message and exit -c CONFIG_PATH, --config=CONFIG_PATH Specify a custom config.yaml file instead of the default one
+    -h, --help            show this help message and exit -c CONFIG_PARAMETER, --config CONFIG_PARAMETER Specify a custom config.yaml file instead of the default one -o DOWNLOAD_DIR, --output-dir DOWNLOAD_DIR Specify the destination dir that the video will download to